joshjzaslow/LaTeX-ChicagoReedweb-mod/README.md

-# LaTeX-ChicagoReedweb-mod
+# LaTeX-ChicagoReedWeb-mod

-ChicagoReedweb is a fantastic BibTeX style!
+[ChicagoReedWeb](http://www.reed.edu/cis/help/files/ChicagoReedWeb.bst) is a fantastic BibTeX style!
 However, there were a couple things that I needed to tweak to use this for thesis submission.

 * Punctuation was slightly off for journal entries
 * Formatting was slightly off for articles in a collection (book).